probe301/Documasonry/README.md

 Template Engine for Word / Excel AutoCAD

-- jinja2 template
+- use jinja2 for templating
-- yaml config
+- use yaml for config
 - detect name and doc body fields
 - generate vertex table